Retail kit box content:

 The Pro X Fade XCP is the most advanced analogue cross fader using third generation 100% conductive plastic technology.
 It’s a cost effective, high quality retro-fit alternative to existing cross faders fitted in retail mixers.
 It offers amazing strength and durability by using cutting edge conductive plastic technology (which means that it will never wear down).
 Users can also physically change the feel of the fader to suit their own needs, by using adjustable cut-in rotaries and tension torque control.
 A simple yet practical design also allows easy access for lubricating and cleaning.

-DJs aren’t restricted to any particular make of mixer either, by utilizing the correct connectors and faceplates they can now interface with numerous different models from the most popular manufacturers.
+DJs aren’t restricted to any particular make of mixer either, by utilising the correct connectors and faceplates they can now interface with numerous different models from the most popular manufacturers.

 The Pro-X-Fade offers the user genuine innovation, and was created by DJ’s for DJ’s, with heavy input from the turntablist scenes key players.
 Rather than just some flashy gadget or gimmicky piece of equipment, the Pro-X-Fade is a real solution to real problems faced by DJs.
 In development of the Pro-X-Fade worked alongside a wide range of DJs – from scratch happy DMC DJ Champs, to Pioneering Club DJs; spinning everything from drum and bass, house, techno, electro to chilled- out ambient beats.